zll1996/attention-treelstm/README.md

 - [Tensorflow](https://www.tensorflow.org/) Deep learning library by Google for the implementaion of Neural Models
 - [tqdm](https://github.com/tqdm/tqdm): display progress bar
 - Java >= 8 (for Stanford CoreNLP utilities i.e. Stanford Parsers)
-- Python >= 3 for running the core system
+- Python >= 3 for running the core system and baseline
 - Python 2.7 for running preprocessing scripts

 ### Development and Testing Environment Used